 The steps in tumor burden estimation are as follows:

-Segment the viable tumor region: This involves using the algorithm proposed in the "Inference pipeline" section to segment the portion of the tumor that is actively growing and dividing.
+Segment the viable tumor region: This involves using the algorithm proposed in the "inference pipeline" section to segment the portion of the tumor that is actively growing and dividing.
 This step involves the use of deep learning-based segmentation networks.

 Apply morphological operations: The segmentation process may result in false positives or small holes in the prediction.
 Applying morphological operations (e.g., erosion, dilation) can help to remove these issues.

 Find the smallest convex hull: This involves identifying the smallest convex hull that contains the entire viable tumor region.
-The convex hull is the smallest convex polygon that can enclose all the points in a given region.
+The convex hull is the smallest convex polygon that can enclose all the points in each region.

 Approximate the whole tumor region: As training the same segmentation network for the whole tumor region resulted in sub-optimal outcomes, a heuristic approach was adopted to approximate the whole tumor region.
 This involves intersecting the convex hull with the tissue mask to identify the whole tumor region.